David Raum: Who is the RB Leipzig and Germany left-back?

-Raum was born and raised in Nuremberg and joined local club Tuspo Nuremberg aged just four.
-Neighbouring city rivals Fürth - just six miles to the west - then signed him a year later.
+Raum was born and raised in Nuremberg and joined local club Tuspo Nuremberg, aged just four.
+Neighbouring Greuther Fürth - just six miles to the west - signed him a year later.
 An out-and-out midfielder in his early days, Raum rose through the ranks quickly.
 He scored 10 goals and provided 12 assists in his final full season with the club's U19s.

 By the end of the 2016/17 season, Raum was part of Greuther's first-team squad and made five appearances from left midfield.
-That number became 20 the following campaign while he was tested in several positions such as left midfield, right midfield, left-back and even centre-forward.
-By the start of 2019/20, his third full season in Bundesliga 2, he was settled on the left side for Fürth.
+That number became 20 the following campaign and, by the start of 2019/20, his third full season in Bundesliga 2, he was a mianstay on the left.
 In 2020/21, Raum took the league apart.
-He scored just once but assisted a league-high 15 times to help push Fürth to promotion on the final day.
+He scored just once but assisted a league-high 15 times to help Greuther gain promotion as runners-up.

 Several Bundesliga clubs showed interest as a result, and Raum signed on the dotted line with Hoffenheim ahead of the 2021/22 season.
 His first top-flight assist came in the 3-1 victory against Wolfsburg on week six and - having featured in 32 of TSG's 34 Bundesliga matches - Raum ended the season on 11 assists and three league goals.
-Just four players collected more provisions league-wide in 2021/22 and he eventually earned a move to Leipzig, penning a five-year deal at the club just one week before the start of the 2022/23 Bundesliga campaign.
+Just four players collected more provisions league-wide in 2021/22 and he also topped the charts for most crosses from open play, earning a move to Leipzig for his efforts.

-Raum also featured in each of the Germany U21 team's games on their way to the European Championship title in the summer of 2021, as well as playing every minute of Germany's campaign at the Olympic Games in Tokyo.
-He then earned his senior international debut with a seven-minute cameo in Germany's 6-0 dismissal of Armenia in 2022 FIFA World Cup qualifying.
-Starts away to North Macedonia and Armenia also followed as Germany topped Group J to qualify.
+Raum's progress at international level has been just as smooth.
+He featured in each of the Germany U21 team's games on their way to the European Championship title in the summer of 2021, as well as playing every minute of Germany's campaign at the Olympic Games in Tokyo.
+He earned his senior international debut with a seven-minute cameo in Germany's 6-0 dismissal of Armenia in 2022 World Cup qualifying, and has barely been out of the side since.